Songtech-0912/natron-ui-ux-design/concept 4.0/README.md

 * Anyone can contribute to this project

+* All contributions will be protected under a GPL v3/CC-BY-SA license (both are equivalent)

 For an extensive guide to contribution, please visit the [Contributor Covenant](CODE_OF_CONDUCT.md)

 ## Key Issues to Solve